actions/actions-runner-controller/README.md

 In case you are already the employer of one of contributors, sponsoring via GitHub Sponsors might not be an option.
 Just support them in other means!

-In addition, I(@mumoshu) guess it's also a good idea to subscribe any GitHub plans and/or collaborate with GitHub Actions team members in helpful and friendly manners to show your support to the project.
-All in all, we want to build an awesome community around this project!

 See [the sponsorship dashboard](https://github.com/sponsors/actions-runner-controller) for the former and the current sponsors.